MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusinessAppointment.md

   - `[BookingServiceId <String>]`: key: id of bookingService
   - `[BookingStaffMemberBaseId <String>]`: key: id of bookingStaffMemberBase
   - `[BookingStaffMemberId <String>]`: key: id of bookingStaffMember
+  - `[BusinessScenarioId <String>]`: key: id of businessScenario
+  - `[BusinessScenarioTaskId <String>]`: key: id of businessScenarioTask
+  - `[PlannerPlanConfigurationLocalizationId <String>]`: key: id of plannerPlanConfigurationLocalization

-REMINDERS <IMicrosoftGraphBookingReminder1\[]>: The collection of customer reminders sent for this appointment.
+REMINDERS <IMicrosoftGraphBookingReminder[]>: The collection of customer reminders sent for this appointment.
 The value of this property is available only when reading this bookingAppointment by its ID.
   - `[Message <String>]`: The message in the reminder.
   - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
   - `[Recipients <String>]`:

-SERVICELOCATION `<IMicrosoftGraphLocation1>`: location
+SERVICELOCATION <IMicrosoftGraphLocation>: location
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Address <IMicrosoftGraphPhysicalAddress1>]`: physicalAddress
+  - `[Address <IMicrosoftGraphPhysicalAddress>]`: physicalAddress
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[City <String>]`: The city.
     - `[CountryOrRegion <String>]`: The country or region.
 It's a free-format string value, for example, 'United States'.